 The Cerastium tomentosum is native to the alpine regions of Europe and is commonly named snow-in-summer.
 Snow-in-summer is a genus from the carnation family (Caryophyllaceae).

-The Cerastium tomentosum forms a dense silver carpet or waterfall if you let it grow over a wall.
+The Cerastium tomentosum forms a dense silver carpet or waterfall if you let it grow over a wall or brim.
 If the snow-in-summer takes up too much space you can easily cut it or tear it away.
 By digging the Cerastium tomentosum up and dividing it, it is easily propagated and this also helps to keep it vigorous.

 The snow-in-summer is not very demanding.
 It prefers poor, well-drained soil in a sunny spot.
 If the soil is too moist the roots will rot.
 In the right place and circumstances this perennial grows fast.
 The stems that touch the ground develop roots.
 It will also propagate by seed.
 If the soil is too rich this plant will grow less compact and less appealing.